1 dead in Edgewater shooting at Tesla charging station

-A shooting between two people at a Tesla charging station in Edgewater left one person dead Wednesday morning.
+A shooting between two people at an Edgewater Tesla charging station left one man dead Wednesday morning, and anther in custody on suspicion of homicide.

 The shooting happened in the Edgewater Public Market parking lot, in the 5500 block of West 20th Avenue, which is just west of Sloan's Lake, according to a Jefferson County Sheriff's Office tweet.

-Police got the call at 9:40 a.m. and responding officers found an adult male victim who had been shot one time, according to Jefferson County Sheriff's Office spokesperson Jenny Fulton.
+Police got the call at 9:40 a.m. and responding officers found a man suffering from a gunshot wound, Jefferson County Sheriff's Office spokesperson Jenny Fulton said.

+Two Teslas pulled up at almost the same time, Edgewater Police Sgt.
+Bob Brink said.
+A 33-year-old man exited his car and approached the other Tesla.
+The driver of that Tesla allegedly shot the 33-year-old and sped off.

 The victim was transported to the hospital, where he was pronounced dead at 10:20 a.m., Fulton said.

-Initial information indicates that two adult males got into a fight that led to one of them being shot, according to the tweet.
-The Jefferson County Sheriff's Office said they do not know what the altercation was about or whether it had anything to do with the Tesla charging station, Fulton said.
+The Jefferson County Sheriff's Office investigators said they do not know what the altercation was about or whether it had anything to do with the Tesla charging station, Fulton said.

+Officers found a gun on the ground which may belong to the victim, Brink said.

 Police are investigating the incident as a homicide, according to the tweet.